Latest News

 Aluminium production has not been affected by steel tariffs.

-From 20 at the beginning of the century, the number of primary aluminum smelters in the United States has decreased to four.
+From 20 in the early 2000s, the number of primary aluminum smelters operating in the United States has dropped to four.
+New Madrid, Missouri's only plant that reopened after the tariffs of 2018, closed again in 2024.

 The project is still in need of a source of renewable energy that will allow it to be classified as green.

-High power costs are the main reason for the demise of U.S. Smelters.
-They remain the biggest obstacle to any greenfield smelter projects.
+High power costs are the main reason for the demise of U.S. Smelter Sector.
+They remain the biggest hurdle to any greenfield smelter projects.

 Data centres are increasingly competing for renewable energy.